SocketDotTech/socket-DL/scripts/deploy/DEPLOY.md

 ### Set up .env

-- Update .env file with private key and any API keys.
+- Update .env file.
 See [.example.env](../.env.example).
+- Check the following (important) -
+  - deployment mode (dev,surge,prod)
+  - socket signer private key (deployer)
+  - socket owner address
+  - RPCs
+  - etherscan API keys (used for verification)
 - Check if the blockchain is configured in `hardhat.config.ts`, if not add it.

+### Setup overrides
+Each blockchain have separate nuances when sending transaction.
+For example, ethers don't have proper gas estimation for type 2 transactions on polygon.
+Arbitrum have inconsistent gas limits.
+To add any overrides for these properties, add them in overrides onject in `config.ts`.

 ### Deploy Socket

-- Go to in [config.ts](./config.ts) and configure:
+- Go to [config.ts](./config.ts) and configure:

   - The chains you want to deploy on in the `chains` array
-  - Update the `socketOwner` address
   - The script checks the existing addresses in the `${mode}_addresses.json` file and deploys only if missing.
 Hence, clear the existing address if you want to redeploy.
+If deploying all the contracts again, replace current addresses with just empty json object ({}) in both `${mode}_addresses.json` and `${mode}_verification.json`.

 - Run the script with the command:
   `npx hardhat run scripts/deploy/index.ts`